 completed in EDU 107 count toward

 Your ten observation hours from EDU 107 can count toward diversity if you complete an additional 20 hours at the same school.
-You would need to fill out the Field Experience/Observation Hours Form documenting the 20 hours and submit an additional Field Experience/Observation Hours Form for your ten hours of observation through EDU 107.
+You would need to fill out the Diversity Field Experience Formdocumenting the full 30 hours.

 My classroom did not meet the

 |You can do an additional 30 hour placement to fulfill any category not already complete.
 Check the School Diversity Spreadsheet online to confirm what school will meet your need. |||